 - Projected recruitment of 85 new employees.
-Recruitment costs include: advertising, testing, background investigations, and medical evaluations to name a few. - HR is anticipating conducting two promotional exams to include Captain and Engineer. - Because of ever-changing laws and regulations in the Human Resources field, it is necessary to provide training budget for HR.
+Recruitment costs include: advertising, interviewing, background investigations, and medical evaluations before candidates are placed in their respective division. - HR is anticipating conducting two promotional exams to include Captain and Engineer. - Because of ever-changing laws and regulations in the Human Resources field, it is necessary to provide ongoing professional training.